jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

-JAMIE:    Are you —
+JAMIE:    Are you — do they still teach at Bahia on Sunday?
-			    Do they still teach at Bahia on Sunday? night?
+          Night?

 MILES:  	Oh yeah.
         	In fact I would have gone today, if it wasn't for my back.
 		Well I finally found some people there I can dance with.
         	So that helps.

 JAMIE:  	Do you need a partner?